constellationcolon/essayer/_drafts/defaults.md

 How did we get this way, drowning in information and still so lost at sea?
 Postman drew on Marshall McLuhan's "medium is the message" maxim in uncovering
-{% sc TV %} as a medium that inherently short-circuited any attempt at measured discourse, tugging on the false visual intimacy created between rapt viewer and dazzling {% sc TV %} personality to relay its visceral messages.
+<span class='small-caps'>TV</span> as a medium that inherently short-circuited any attempt at
+measured discourse, tugging on the false visual intimacy created between rapt viewer and dazzling <span class='small-caps'>TV</span> personality to relay its visceral messages.
 But it is certainly not the case today that all feeds simply beam autoplay videos into our eyeballs.
 Content™ comes at us in galleries, videos, and listicles alike.
 The medium being the message, in any case, doesn't explain